ice-leng/sponge/pkg/httpcli/README.md

 ### httpcli

-`httcli` is a simple HTTP request client, which only supports returning json format.
+`httcli` is a simple HTTP request client library, which only supports returning json format.

 <br>

 ### Example of use

+`Get`, `Delete`, `Post`, `Put`, `Patch` request example with params, headers, and body.
+There are two ways to request, the first is to call a method directly, and the second is to create a client using the `httpcli.New()` method and then call the corresponding method of the client.

 #### Request way 1